joeynunzio/homework-1/README.md

 ### 13. Resources

-Where is a good place to look for information about HTML tags? w3schools.com, Khan Academy, and for quick information: http://www.simplehtmlguide.com/cheatsheet.php
+Where is a good place to look for information about HTML tags? w3schools.com, Khan Academy, and for quick information: http://www.simplehtmlguide.com/cheatsheet.php along with https://www.markdownguide.org/cheat-sheet/

 ### 14. HTML Versions